CMU-ARM/HRI18-Bystander-Intervention-Study/README.md

 ### Installation
 1. Install ROS and all the dependencies above.
+    * We included a `.rosintall` file that simplifies the process, `wstool update study.rosinstall`
 2. Install all python packages listed in the [requirement.txt](requirement.txt)
 3. Download this ROS package.
 4. Install Nodejs